 You’ll then see the YouTube checks section.
-If you have no copyrighted material in your video, this will show that no issues were found and you can click on “Next” again.
+If you have no copyrighted material in your video, this will show that no issues were found, and you can click “Next” again.

-For this guide, we’re going to select the “Public” option so that the video goes live as soon as we click the “Publish” button.
+For this guide, we will select the “Public” option so that the video goes live as soon as we click the “Publish” button.

-If select whichever option you prefer and then hit the publish button and watch your video go live (or the schedule button if you choose to schedule it).
+Select whichever option you prefer, then hit the publish button and watch your video go live (or the schedule button if you choose to schedule it).

 P.p.s.
 If you want to translate your title and description to another language, you can do that through the translation tab in your YouTube studio once the video is published.